Caserta-Concepts/rsqoop/README.md

 Sqoop-like utility for loading relational tables to Redshift

 Creating ETL jobs for staging is a drag.
-Essentially this utility helps from making a bunch of boilerplate ETL jobs.
+Essentially this utility helps prevent you from making a bunch of boilerplate ETL jobs.
 Rsqoop does a kill and fill load of list of reference tables in Redshift from Postgres (cool if you are Postgres users, feel free to adapt to others).

 The utility will for a given set of tables:
 1. read the source schema